 Leaving the coast today, you will make your way inland to Damaraland.

-On the way: This is easily one of the most scenic drives in Namibia and on your route.
-Head all the way along the coast as north as you can before you head east via the Springbok Water Gate.
-This calls for an early start, especially if you wish to stop at Cape Cross on the way.
-The other route takes you via Henties Bay to Cape Cross.
-Go see the largest Cape fur seal colony in the world.
-Then backtrack to Henties and head inland.
-Stop at the lichen fields.
-The Brandberg Massif via Uis, an old mining town and on to the Twyfelfontein area.
+On the way: Head north along the desolate coast into the Skeleton Coast National Park then east and exit via the Springbok Water Gate.
+This calls for an early start, especially if you wish to stop at Cape Cross seal colony on the way.
+For an alternative but equally beautiful route, head inland at Henties Bay, past the Brandberg Massif near Uis and on to the Twyfelfontein area.
 Watch as the open plains become rocky outcrops and dry ephemeral riverbeds.

 When you're there: One full day is set aside to explore the beauty of the area.
-Go see the sights.
-The Twyfelfontein rock engravings, Burnt Mountain and Organ Pipes.
-Go in search of the desert-adapted elephants and other wildlife.
+Go see the sights: The Twyfelfontein rock engravings, Burnt Mountain and Organ Pipes.
+Go in search of the desert-adapted elephant and other wildlife.
 Visit the Damara Living Museum for an insight into the local culture.